ten-protocol/go-ten/design/Events_design.md

 with the enclave's public key to protect the request from eavesdroppers, setting the `Account` to the client's account and generating the required signature.

-For each received event, the encrypted RPC client must retrieve the encrypted log bytes from the `data` field and decrypt them with the corresponding private key before returning the log events to the user.
+For each received event, the encrypted RPC client decrypts the encrypted log bytes with the corresponding private key before returning the log events to the user.
 It then pushes the decrypted event onto a separate channel listened to by the client.

-#### Logs snapshots

-TODO - Write this section.

 ## Security and usability of the proposed design